Published by Carl Hedinger. Last Updated on November 3, 2023.

 The 80-foot two-tiered waterfall flows into a rocky riverbed below.
 The Tom’s Creek Falls hike is one of few with an accessible trail and observation deck!

 Trail Length: 2/3 mile round trip or 3.3 miles loop

 Just down the road from Skinny Dip Falls is Graveyard Fields, one of the most popular Blue Ridge Parkway hikes.
-Gorgeous scenery, two waterfalls, and boardwalk views are a few of the things bringing so many people to this spot.
+Gorgeous scenery, two waterfalls, and boardwalk views are a big reason so many people come to this spot.

 Most people start with the short 1/3 mile hike from the parking lot that takes you to Lower Falls.
 Upper Falls is reachable via a 3.3-mile loop.
 It takes you along wildflower- and blueberry bush-lined paths.

 Bird Rock Falls/French Broad Falls (Mill Shoals) (2)

 51 miles from Asheville (1 hour 9 minutes)